View Variables¶

 :

-- Variable 2 (Environment): Query the list of environments for the application named
+- Variable 2 (Environment): Query the environment list under the selected App ID in Variable 1 for applications named

 df_web_rum_sdk